busi07k/Cybersecurity-BegginnerGuide2026/BlueTeam.md

 * CompTia Security + = Number 1 entry-level certification worldwide, will teach you cibersecurity language
 * BTL1 = Practice certification, this shows that you can do the work on a real enviorment and not only in theory.
-* SC900 = Microsoft entry-level certification, will teach you the basics about Microsoft eviorment ( Microsoft defender XDR, Microsoft Sentinel, Azure...) nowdays Many companies use Microsoft Enviorment.
+* SC900 = Microsoft entry-level certification, will teach you the basics about Microsoft eviorment ( Microsoft defender XDR, Microsoft Sentinel, Azure...) nowdays many companies use Microsoft Enviorment.
 > I Highly recommend that you create your own home lab, ill leave here a repository where i show you how to configure your virtual machines and build your Splunk Homelab from 0 -> [Click](https://github.com/busi07k/splunkhomelab)
 > I also recommendate that you post and be active in the community, teach, and let them teach you!!
 GoodLuck Analyst!

+> Final protip for active students = CompTia provides a 50% voucher in its Sec+ exam if you send an email to them and verify your student status.

+> Do you have an educative mail?
+Register in HTB and you will get a special student offer, for $8 monthly you can access many expensive resources.
 ---

 **Next Steps:** If you haven't completed the [Fundamentals](./Fundamentals.md) yet, go back.
 You cannot defend what you don't understand.
 If you are ready, pick a resource above and start hunting!